OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 <!-- {{#if Linux}} -->
 **Step 1: Open a Terminal**<br>
-Open your preferred Terminal App
+Open your preferred Terminal App.

 **Step 2: Establishing a SSH connection**<br>
 Run the following command: